YourOriginal/UTSCSS/README.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/100324759/164355027-44b91353-72bf-4a12-8158-f94bd7cf18bb.png">
 </p>
+Here we can see the necessary columns for each table and the primary keys along with how they connect with others.

 With 6 tables and 6 csv files of HP data imported into our tables, we could then begin creating queries for the first task: determining retiring staff members and their respective titles.

 ### Determining Retiring Employes by Title

+Data was first performed an inner join on 2 tables: employee (employee nom, names), and titles (title, dates title was acquired/lost) into a new table called retiring_table on primary key emp_no.
+We then filitered by the dates 1952 and 1955 to find out whos retiring along with their title.
+However, this table gave us duplicates since people get promoted or changed roles over the years.
+To fix this, the DISTINCT ON function can be used on the emp_no in order to remove duplicate rows.